In this Article

 - Social media allows youngsters to network with people from around the globe, exposing them to cultures and ideas that they may not otherwise come across.
 It helps them acquire a broader perspective on life and people in general.

 - Social media gives introverted kids the chance to open up over the internet, giving them a boost of confidence.
 Many youngsters find it easier to talk to people in person, after interacting with them over social media platforms.
 It also helps them interact with people around the world, understanding other cultures, food, music, and more.

-- Many youngsters like stay on top of current events, and with several news accounts to follow on social media, it has become a powerful tool in feeding concise and relevant news to kids.
-This helps them expand general knowledge, keeping them in touch with latest happenings around the world.
+- Many youngsters like to stay on top of current events, and with several news accounts to follow on social media, it has become a powerful tool in feeding concise and relevant news to kids.
+This helps them expand general knowledge, keeping them in touch with the latest happenings around the world.

 Negative Effect of Social Media on Kids